tymyrddin/purple/source/docs/resilience/ecosystem.md

 partners, and marks the single points of failure and the hidden connectors.

 Walking a realistic scenario through that map, a cloud outage, a key supplier failing, an insider absent, a regulatory shock, traces the ripple as it crosses the system.

-It can produce two kinds of output.
+The walk produces two kinds of output.
 The first is the map itself, a record of where the organisation believes its dependencies and failure points are.
 The second is behavioural: where the team hesitated, which dependencies they had overlooked, which recovery pathways turned out to rest on assumptions that had drifted.
 The map is implementation evidence; the behaviour during the walk is [effectiveness evidence](../foundations/system-effectiveness/applying-sem.md).
 The second is what reveals whether the model is accurate.